 What is the background of cohort-based courses?

 Online education, much like traditional education, has evolved other the years.
-Innovation in online learning has gone from releasing preparatory reading material to self-paced, video learning (which still is a much followed option) and now arrived at cohort-based courses.
+Innovation in online learning has gone from releasing preparatory reading material to self-paced, recorded video learning (which still is a much followed option) and now arrived at cohort-based courses.

 Innovation usually comes about in the absence of a solution, and the solution cohort-based courses have lately been providing is that of communal, two-way learning.
 Courses like these have proven instrumental in shifting the physical classroom to an online space, where students start studying a topic together, have the same goals and objectives set out for them, and end up with similar learning outcomes at the end of the course.

-It only makes sense that learning is brought online and scaled massively, for us to benefit in this day and age.
 Cohort-based courses are the future of online learning, according to Gagan Bayani, co-founder Udemy, a $3 billion dollar valued self-paced learning marketplace for thousands of teachers and students.
 He is currently working on a cohort-based course platform along with Wes Kao, Founder AltMBA.

 Why are cohort-based courses popular?